Skip to main content

 The goal of this course is the development of communication skills in a large range of everyday conversations.
 All four language skills (listening, speaking, reading, and writing) and culture will be emphasized in this course.
 Class will be conducted based on explanations of language structures and various activities.
 Approximately 80 new kanji will be introduced.

-Students share Japanese culture and language with middle school students at Howard Street Charter School’s (HSCS) After School Japanese Program.
+Students share Japanese culture and language with middle school students at Howard Street Charter School (HSCS) After School Japanese Program.
 They co-teach classes with Japanese students at the American Studies Program (ASP) as a teaching team.
 Students meet once a week either to teach a class or prepare for their presentations on Japanese culture.
+Instructor's Consent required.

-A semester-long study of topics in Japanese Studies.
+A semester-long study of topics in Japanese.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 The course examines selected works in novels, essays, drama and poetry from the classical and modern periods.
 Emphasis will be on 19th- and 20th-century novels, novellas and short stories.
 The works are viewed in their historical context so that the unique aspects of Japanese literature can be appreciated.